Complex Chern-Simons and Gribov: Complex N= 1, BLG-ABJM model and the Gribov ambiguity

-It is well known that the Gribov correlator only admits the K\"all\'{e}n-Lehmann spectral representation if a product of two conjugate ``i-particle'' appears simultaneously.
-Using the results obtained in \cite{Dudal:2010wn}, it is clear that a direct product of two ``i-particle'' correlators ${\cal I}(k^2)$ is of the form:
+It is well known that the Gribov correlator only admits the K\"all\'{e}n-Lehmann spectral representation if a product of two conjugate \textit{i-particle} appears simultaneously.
+Using the results obtained in \cite{Dudal:2010wn}, the condensate made of two \textit{i-particle} correlators ${\cal I}(k^2)$ is of the form

 which can be written as